frconor-ebook/meditations/_posts/2025-04-18-the-anniversary-of-the-first-holy-communion-of-st-josemaria.md

 Even if we just start to say one of those prayers, that may give rise to more personal prayers or considerations that can help our Thanksgiving after Mass to be on fire---truly on fire with that love of the Blessed Sacrament.

-"How our days would change," Don Javier says, "if we truly had at every moment the sureness, filled with faith, hope, and love that inspired St. Josemaria!" (*Ibid*.)
+"How our days would change," Don Javier says, "if we truly had at every moment the sureness, filled with faith, hope, and love that inspired St. Josemaria!" (*ibid*.)

 Those are special moments to ask for an increase in those three supernatural virtues which we know we receive every time we receive the sacraments.